-2.6.7.
+2.6.10.
 Relationship to other markets

-There are strong links to the system deployed in the Civil domain and it is reasonable to expect common platforms and modules to be developed for both markets.
+There are strong links to the system deployed in the Civil domain and the Agricultural domain and it is reasonable to expect common platforms and modules to be developed for both markets.

 Europe has significant investment in the oil and gas sectors and a history of using robotics technology in inspection tasks.